-Name of the Programme Master of Physiotherapy Specialty -Community Physiotherapy
+Master of Physiotherapy Specialty -Community Physiotherapy

-Name of the Course Radiological Diagnosis
+Radiological Diagnosis

-Course Code MPTAEEC003
+MPTAEEC003

-Credits per semester 2 credit
+2 credit

-Hours per semester 60 hours
+60 hours

 Course Outcomes Student will be able to CO 1 describe significance of radiology in the field of Physiotherapy and importance of radiology as an adjunct to the confirmation of clinical diagnosis of the patient.
 CO 2 describe various modalities in the field of radiology and applications in the management of patients.
 CO 3 identify abnormalities in radiographs related to cardiorespiratory, musculoskeletal systems CO 4 Outline findings of MRI, CT scans and correlate the findings to functional impairments of cardio respiratory, musculoskeletal and neurological systems